 The last eighteen years in the life of Jesse James, showing his home life in Missouri, his experiences with Quantrill's raiders, his career of banditry with his brother Frank and the ...
 See full summary »

 In a time now lost in the mists of memory, the great King Arthur rules in the legendary citadel that is Camelot.
 His Knights of the Round Table commit acts of derring-do and spend their ...
 See full summary »

 Young Prince Valiant, son of the exiled King of Scandia, journeys to Camelot to become a knight at King Arthur's Round Table.
-He hopes to help his father reclaim his throne from the pagan usurper Sligon and restore the Christian faith to their homeland.
-On his journey he stumbles on the mysterious Black Knight plotting with the Viking pretender to overthrow Arthur.
-Barely escaping with his life, Valiant encounters Sir Gawaine, a friend of his father's who tutors the young Viking in the skills needed to be a knight.
-Valiant and Gawaine's pupil/mentor relationship is complicated by their romantic involvement with Princess Aleta and her sister Ilene, daughters of a British nobleman.
+He hopes to help his father reclaim his throne from the pagan Viking usurper Sligon and restore the Christian faith to their homeland.
+On his journey he stumbles upon a mysterious Black Knight plotting with Sligon's representatives to overthrow Arthur.
+Barely escaping with his life, Valiant encounters Sir Gawain, one of the most illustrious knights of the Round Table, and an old friend of his father's, who tutors the young Viking in the skills needed to be a knight.
+Valiant and Gawain's pupil-mentor relationship is complicated by their romantic involvement with Princess Aleta and her sister Ilene, daughters of the King of Ord.
 If Valiant is to restore his father's throne and prevent the coup d'etat against Arthur, he must uncover the true identity of the Black Knight.
 Written by

 Was this review helpful to you?